 Risk management comprises actions prompted by our awareness of the limitations of our ability to predict and control outcomes of interest.

 This is an extremely important point.
 It leaves some grey areas but is still useful and we can easily see the difference between acting with a lot of risk management and acting without.
 The opposite of risk management is making plans to get to one destination by one path on the assumption that the future will unfold in one way.
-The next section illustrates the difference with an example.
+(The next section includes an illustration of the difference using an example.)

 Some aspects of the scope of risk management are controversial: